Sending Your eBooks to Perlego

 A Guide to File Submission, Metadata Formatting, and Delivery Channels

 This article walks you through the essential steps for successfully uploading your ebooks and associated metadata onto the Perlego platform.
-Your first decision involves selecting the most suitable method for transmitting your files: Directly or Indirectly (through a distributor).
+Your first decision involves selecting the most suitable method for transmitting your files: Directly or Indirectly (see below, part 1).
+Once your channel is chosen, this guide provides detailed instructions on:

 -